dgraph-io/dgraph-docs/content/deploy/installation/lambda-server.md

 +++
 title = "Lambda Server"
 description = "Setup a Dgraph database with a lambda server.
-Dgraph Lambda is a serverless platform for running JavaScript on Dgraph and Dgraph Cloud." weight = 6
+Dgraph Lambda is a serverless platform for running JavaScript on Dgraph and Dgraph Cloud" aliases =['/graphql/lambda/server'] weight = 3
 [menu.main]

-    parent = "lambda-resolver"
+    parent = "installation"
 +++

 In this article you'll learn how to setup a Dgraph database with a lambda server.